pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Invites 🤲 table/🪣🔔 1 Invited/🤵 OnInviteInvited 🔔 handler.md

 # Assert rules
 - ASSERT >> $valid:
     Chat.Host: $Invite.Consumer   # Only from the host
-    Chat.State: ACTIVE   # While the chat is active
+    Chat.STATE: ACTIVE   # While the chat is active

 # Exit if invalid
 - IFNOT $valid: